- What educational institutions can I study in Europe

 How much does it cost to study abroad?

-The average minimum cost of training at different stages of training for one year:
+The average minimum cost of education at different stages of education for one year:

 Even those students who dream of studying abroad, but do not have sufficient money, can realize their dreams thanks to scholarships and grants that allow them to cover education expenses in full or in part.
 Who provides financial support to students?